-Although numerous models have been proposed over the years to develop hypotheses on how fire grows and spreads, there are still many questions concerning the physics underlying these phenomena \citep{JoaoSilva2022}.
-Models aiming at the prediction of wildland fire dynamics, and in particular the rate of spread, may be classified into three categories: At the simplest --and most operation-oriented-- end are models that propose empirical functional relations between the ROS and parameters such as wind speed, fuel bulk density, and humidity \citep{Weise1997, Vega1998, Fernandes2001, Marino2012, Cruz2020, EPastor2003}.
-At the other end of the spectrum are three-dimensional computational fluid dynamics (CFD) simulations that aim at fully describing all physical phenomena over a large range of scales.
-Typical examples are the so-called multiphase models \citep{Goodrick2022} that analyze at the lengthscale of tens of centimeters and provide detailed information on the combustion process \citep{Morvan2004}, the wildfire models at the scale of meters such as FIRETEC \citep{Linn2005, JMCanfield2014} and the atmospheric boundary layer models that discretize at the lengthscale of hundreds of meters and provide an overall view of the fire progression \citep{Mandel2011, Coen2013}.
+Over the years, numerous modeling approaches have been proposed to develop hypotheses on how fires grow and spread, yet many questions remain regarding the underlying physics of these phenomena \citep{JoaoSilva2022}.
+Models predicting wildland fire dynamics, particularly the $\rm ROS$, may be classified into three categories.
+At the simplest and most operation-oriented end are semi-empirical models that establish functional relations between the $\rm ROS$ and key parameters such as wind speed, slope, fuel bulk density, size, and moisture content \citep{Weise1997, Vega1998, Fernandes2001, Marino2012, Cruz2020, EPastor2003}.
+At the other end of the spectrum are three-dimensional (3D) computational fluid dynamics (CFD) simulators aiming to comprehensively describe all physical and chemical interactions over a broad range of scales.
+Examples include multiphase models \citep{Goodrick2022, Morvan2004} that analyze combustion processes at scales of tens of centimeters, wildfire propagation models \citep{Linn2005, JMCanfield2014} like FIRETEC and FlamMap at meter scales, and atmospheric boundary layer models \citep{Mandel2011, Coen2013} spanning hundreds of meters to provide an overall view of fire progression.